 #2 Goat's Milk

 The milk of goats contains proteins, fatty acids, minerals, vitamins, enzymes, electrolytes, and fatty acids; all help in promoting good gut health.
-It improves the digestive system, and helps the stomach to settle, and prepare them for a new raw diet.
+It improves the digestive system, helps the stomach to settle, and prepares them for a new raw diet.

 The milk of goats helps in improving the balance between the harmful and good bacteria, and digestion as a whole.

-Goat milk is also high in potassium, which makes it an excellent antacid for achieving the right pH level throughout its digestive system.
+Goat milk is also high in potassium, which makes it a natural antacid for dogs.
+It helps dogs gut to achieve the right pH level throughout its digestive system.